AutoResearch/autora/docs/contribute/modules/index.md

 [`autora`](https://github.com/autoresearch/autora) to have it vetted and added to the "parent" package.

 !!! success
-    In order for your package to be included in the parent package, it must:
+    In order for your package to be included in the parent package, it must meet the following criteria:
     - have basic documentation in ``docs/index.md``
     - have a basic python notebook exposing how to use the module in ``docs/Basic Usage.ipynb``
     - have basic tests in ``tests/``